roryhow/cravack/README.md

 - *AWS Lambda:* Used for each of the functions that are called when Cravack is interacted with.
 - *AWS DynamoDB:* Used to store Cravack user data, and Cravack users' activity data.
 - *AWS SQS:* Used to asynchronously process event data which can be published from any source
+- *AWS Parameter Store:*: Used to store application secrets for Strava and Slack.

 ### Slack
 This application consists of `n` slack applications, where `n` is the number of environments that you would wish to use for running this service.
 Currently, Cravack uses 2 environments.